erikeidt/erikeidt.github.io/Conversation with Enphase AI Assistant.md

     Internal engineering documentation

-The specific cloud*side change that occurred on June 17th would only be documented in Enphase's internal systems and would require direct access to their engineering or operations team.
+The specific cloud-side change that occurred on June 17th would only be documented in Enphase's internal systems and would require direct access to their engineering or operations team.

 To get this information, you'll need to contact Enphase support directly and ask them to: